k2view-academy/K2View-Academy/articles/05_DB_interfaces/10_database_types.md

 Once saved, the database type appears in the Interface type dropdown list and can be selected when [creating a new Interface](/articles/05_DB_interfaces/04_creating_a_new_database_interface.md).

-### How Do I Create a Database Type?
+### How Do I Create a New Custom Interface Type/Database Type, from the beginning or based on a template ?

-To create a new database type, do the following:
+To create a new custom interface type/database type, do the following:

 <studio>